simonemargio/Client-Server-Game/README.md

 Server client communication has been defined and built to ensure perfect synchronization between the two.
 Certain requests that are sent by the client are preceded by the sending of a character used to select the required operation.
 An additional check will be performed by the server by sending a confirmation character to the client.
-The latter can represent both a normal control and certify the correct selection of the operation required by the server, and a special character to select a part of code to run to the client.
+The latter can represent both normal control and certify the correct selection of the operation required by the server, and a special character to select a part of code to run to the client.

 For example: